skill101/E-Commerce/README.md

 # E-Commerce
-## This is a repo about E-Commercer webite to sell plants.
+## This is a repo about E-Commerce webite to sell plant